jonasamar/Stabl/Stroke/Correlation network/Correlation network - ANOVA/README.md

 "Correlatiion Network all data" is the result of the pipeline run on all the data (Delta + P1 + P2 + P3).

+In "Umap", the projection of data on a two-dimensional space is done with Umap instead of TSNE.

 Any questions:
 * send message : +33 6 52 32 26 44
 * send email : jonas.ns.amar@gmail.com